prrvchr/gContactOOo/README.md

 Mozilla Thunderbird 38.5.1 or higher: www.mozilla.org/thunderbird/
   You need gContactSync 2.0.10, you can install in the Thunderbird extention manager.

-Load GContactOOoPdf.odt and have a play...
+Load GContactOOoPdf.odt and have fun...